JeedenPOGIta/Exploratory-Data-Analysis-on-the-Spotify-2023-Dataset/README.md

 And I also used the line graph to display the data so that it is much easier to notice a trend if there is one.
 The following syntax was used:

 ```
-#number of no. of tracks vs. year
+#number of no. of tracks vs. month
 plt.plot(track_numbers_monthly.index,track_numbers_monthly.values, marker = 'o', color = 'tab:green')
 plt.title('Number of Tracks Released Across the Months') # title